rikkimax/skeleton/README.md

 * Github gist integration
 * Regex find and replace within files
 * Arguments from command line ($0..$x)
+* Lua support, with ability to directly interface with the repository resolver.

 Basic file manipulatuion format: